radiorabe/actions/README.md

    of our orga, add a more specific regexp if you feel the need.
 8. Pass `--base-image-only` to cosign if you are copying binaries from a source image that isn't signed with cosign.
+9. Specify the path to the Dockerfile if it isn't in the root of the repository.
+10. Specify the context directory for Docker build.

 As a last step, it is recommended to add `trivy.*` to both your `.gitignore` and `.dockerignore` files so trivy can't interfere with multi-stage builds.